IAmAlexPuga/DistributedSystems-BusTransportationSimulator/README_x64Win64VS2017.txt

 Welcome to your first Connext DDS example!

-This example was generated for architecture x64Win64VS2017, using the data type Position from Position.idl.
+This example was generated for architecture x64Win64VS2017, using the data type Position from structs.idl.
 This example builds two applications, named PositionPublisher and PositionSubscriber.